RetroPie/RetroPie-Docs/docs/Updating-RetroPie.md

 - ROM folder
 - BIOS filename and folder if applicable

+## Binary vs Source updates

+### Binary
+Updating from binary gets the pre-compiled version of the package(s).
+It is fast, and will typically be a known-good version.
+Binaries are typically updated every RetroPie release.
+It is the suggested method unless you have a specific reason for needing the latest bleeding-edge version. **Note:** Binary versions are not available for all platforms/packages.

+### Source
+Updating from source downloads the latest source code, and builds the binary directly on your system.
+This takes much longer - hours, even days, depending on the system and package(s).
+It is suggested only if you require a specific fix that is not available as a binary.

 ## Latest SD image

 If you are worried about conflicts during an update you can always just start with the latest fresh sd image which can be downloaded [**here**](https://retropie.org.uk/download/) and just copy all your files back over onto that instead of updating from an older image.